yunstanford/GraphiteSetup/README.md

 ## Django
-We need to stick to django 1.5 or 1.9.
+We need to stick to django 1.5.
 ``` bash
 pip install Django==1.5
 ```